ashuk-007/grievance-portal-4/README.md

 ## Other Details

-1.To login as an officer in the portal the format is [district][department][level(1,2 & 3)]@gmail.com and the password is "password".
+- To login as an officer in the portal the format is [district][department][level(1,2 & 3)]@gmail.com and the password is "password".
-2.To login as a district admin the format is [district]admin@gmail.com and the password is "password".
+- To login as a district admin the format is [district]admin@gmail.com and the password is "password".

 ## License